 - Be willing to gain compliance–if you are going to instruct, be ready to be sure your child obeys

 Forehand and Long point out that children actually need fewer instructions than we give them.
-Only offer necessary instructions.
+Only offer the necessary instructions.
 I found myself telling Brayden to pull up his underwear whenever he was done using the bathroom–even when he was four!
 He didn’t need to be told to pull up his underwear 🙂

 WEEK FIVE: TIME OUT

-The final week, you introduce the time out.
+In the final week, you introduce the time out.
 By now, you are spending time with your child.
 You are noticing the good and complimenting for it.
 You are ignoring bad behavior and giving better instructions.
 Now you are ready to offer consequences for poor behavior.
 Your child has been set up and prepped for good behavior.

 The first thing to remember about any punishment is consistency.
 You don’t punish sometimes and not others.
 Forehand and Long suggest using the time-out.
 They have a very specific method for the time-out and say if followed, the process has been proven to work through their research (page 119).
-They have specific locations, sequence to follow, amount of time, and whether or not to give warnings (depends on the behavior).
+They have specific locations, sequences to follow, amount of time, and whether or not to give warnings (depends on the behavior).
 It is not a complicated process in the least.
 In fact, it is quite simple.

 One important point made by Forehand and Long is that you don’t need to lecture during or after a time-out.
 You can say, “You had a time out because of X,” but that is not the time to delve into a discussion on the merits of the behavior.